mitanshu7/tailscale_kual/README.md

 2. Get the latest tailscale binaries for the `arm` architecture from [here](https://pkgs.tailscale.com/stable/#static).
 Or see releases page for a version that worked for me.

-3. Place the `tailscale` and `tailscaled` binaries in the `tailscale/bin` folder of this (local) repository.
+3. Place the `tailscale` and `tailscaled` binaries in the `tailscale/bin/` folder of this (local) repository.

-4. Fill the empty `auth.key` file, in the `tailscale/bin` folder with your [Tailscale Auth Key](https://tailscale.com/kb/1085/auth-keys) to skip having to login using the link.
+4. Fill the empty `auth.key` file, in the `tailscale/bin/` folder with your [Tailscale Auth Key](https://tailscale.com/kb/1085/auth-keys) to skip having to login using the link.
 You may choose not to do so.

 5. Place the **tailscale** (not the `tailscale_kual`) folder into the `extensions` folder on your kindle.

-6. In the KUAL menu, start `tailscaled` first then start `tailscale`.
+6. In the KUAL menu, start `tailscaled` first, wait for about 10 seconds, then start `tailscale`.

-7. You can find the url to login in the `extensions/tailscale` folder in `tailscale_start_log.txt` file, if this is a first time setup or you chose to not fill the auth key.
+7. Plug in the Kindle to PC.
+You can find the url to login in the `extensions/tailscale/` folder in `tailscale_start_log.txt` file, if this is a first time setup or you chose to not fill the auth key.

 8. Copy the login url to a modern web browser and login using your preferred SSO.
 Skip to next step if you filled a valid auth key.